statuser/AdvancedAnalytics/MacSetup.md

 sudo xcode-select --install
 ```

-There are a couple of intersting things going on with this command.
+There are a couple of interesting things going on with this command.
 The first is _sudo_.
 This command takes as an argument an additional command and runs it as an administrator.
 In Unix based systems it is generally considered best practices to run programs and issue commands using the most restricted user possible.
 This makes sure that your environment remains secure.
 However if you are going to update the operating system you need access to all files and programs.
 For that reason there is a special way to elevate your user privileges  to preform specific commands; _sudo_ is the command that allows that.
 The second thing is that this command runs an actually Mac program rather than just a command for the command.

 Alternatively we could simple download and install the XCode program from the Mac App Store.
 This is a much larger program and is only really useful if you are planning on developing Mac or iOS apps.